JeanCCortez/RRT-Audit/README.md

 3. **Fase 3 (Viscosa):** Regime de vácuo profundo (Vazios Cósmicos) onde o fluxo temporal impulsiona a expansão acelerada e gera a Anisotropia Topológica.

 ### 🇺🇸 English
-This repository hosts the computational infrastructure and statistical audit algorithms used to validate the **Referential Relativity Theory (RRT)**.
+This repository hosts the computational infrastructure and empirical audit algorithms used to validate the **Referential Relativity Theory (RRT)**.
 RRT proposes a hydrodynamic reformulation of spacetime based on **Thermodynamic Phase Transitions**.
 The theory replaces hypothetical entities (Dark Matter and Dark Energy) with a dynamic, viscous temporal vector field ($\mathcal{T}_{\mu\nu}$), whose interaction with baryonic matter is strictly governed by the local energy density ($\rho$).

 The thesis is structured across **four volumes**, establishing that the universe operates in distinct regimes of causal viscosity:
 1. **Phase 1 (Saturated):** High-density regime (Solar System, CERN) where RRT is shielded, recovering General Relativity and the Standard Model.